 The BCIIF receives and manages British Columbia's allocation of funds under the Program.
 The Program confers discretion on the provinces to manage their allocation of the Program's immigrant investor funds ("Funds") for investment in economic development and job creation.
 Provincial allocations are repayable to the federal government without interest on the fifth anniversary of their receipt.
-In lieu of interest, there is an IIP program administration fee paid to the federal government for these Funds.
+Although there is no interest charged on the Funds, there is a nominal administrative fee of between 1.0 and 1.5 percent per year.
 In order to participate in the Program, the Province has provided the federal government with a repayment guarantee of the Funds up to \$500 million.